SchweizerischeBundesbahnen/journey-service/Developer-Manual.md

         <version>${journey-service.version}</version>
     </dependency>

+Important versions:
+* until v2.19.12: Swagger2 ApiClient
+* from v2.20.x OpenAPI 3 ApiClient (consumers using Swagger2 ApiClient will have some code adaptions when upgrading)

 However, if the provided client does not work for you (for e.g. wrong Spring/SpringFox/Swagger-Annotation versions, ..) you may generate it yourself according to the [json-definitions](https://ki-journey-service.app.idefix.otc.sbb.ch/v2/api-docs?group=journey-service-api-2.0) related to the given contract:
 1. Create a [TestCase](https://code.sbb.ch/projects/KI_FAHRPLAN/repos/journey-service/browse/journey-service-boot/src/test/java/ch/sbb/ki/journeyservice/web/SwaggerDefinitionModelGeneratorTest.java) instantiating J-S and download the swagger-json-definition, for e.g. like